 Located in Room 154 in Jane Neuhoff Gymnasium (upstairs)

-Amanda is in her first year as Ursuline’s Head Athletic Trainer.
+Amanda is Ursuline’s Head Athletic Trainer.
 Amanda, who grew up in McKinney and graduated from Prestonwood Christian, received her Bachelors of Science in Athletic Training from the University of Alabama in 2014.
 Upon graduation, she earned a Masters of Education from the University of North Texas.

 She was the Athletic Trainer for the University of North Texas Women’s Volleyball Team from 2014-2016, and prior to joining Ursuline, she was the head athletic trainer at a private school in the Houston area.

-Amanda is excited to be back in her hometown and looks forward to working with Ursuline's athletes and teaching her Sports Medicine Class.
+Amanda looks forward to working with Ursuline's athletes and teaching her Sports Medicine Class.

 Sports Concussion-Trained Physician, Texas Orthopaedic Associates, L.L.P.